Rhuthvija/internship_inML/README.md

 ### Results
 The trained model is able to detect outdoor smoke across different scenarios including industrial areas, vehicles, and wildfires.
 The final output video demonstrates consistent smoke detection across multiple real-world clips.
+This project demonstrates the practical challenges of real-world computer vision beyond curated datasets.

+### Key Learnings

+Dataset quality is more important than dataset size.
+Annotation is the most time-consuming and critical step.
+Debugging dataset paths and training configurations is a core ML skill.
+End-to-end pipelines are significantly harder than running pre-trained demos.

 ### Output
 - Final merged video: `final_output_smoke_detection.mp4`